included in General Admission.

 - Farm Chores (help the farmers feed the animals every day at 3:30pm)

 - Raptors In Residence: Meet a live bird of prey and learn about the amazing world of raptors with Outreach for Earth Stewardship.
-1:00 PM, Saturdays thru June 16, then every Tuesday, Thursday, and Saturday until September 15.
+1:00 PM, every Tuesday, Thursday, and Saturday until September 15.
+Note: No Raptors in Residence on Saturday, July 21.

 Other activities may include: